Waimea-RDNicholls/300DTD_Assessment/docs/Development.md

 More specifically, I attempted to act on user feedback about the message display.
 Now the user will see how many messages they have without needing to go onto the messages page.
 This count will re-check and update every time a page refreshes.
 I couldn't figure out how to make it only show when you have new messages, and only display the number of un-viewed messages.
+However, this still tells you how many messages you have, and it encourages users to delete messages after reading (preventing major clogging).
 So, I believe this should be a good compromise.
 ![Alt text](images/msgalert.png)